 On the surface it seemed like Nucleus Co-op had died, and there was little to no information regarding where the project was at, and where it was headed.
 But behind the scenes two enthusiasts had started working individually on making split screen handlers/scripts, for the app.
 They soon found out about each other, and they made a private Discord server called "SplitScreenDreams" on April 24.
 2019.

 One of the two enthusiasts, called Talos91, invited another enthusiast called dr.oldboi(dr.oldboi#8752 on Discord) to the server very shortly after.
-These three started working together on making split screen scripts for Nucleus Co-op.
-The SplitScreenDreams server started growing, and Talos91 would often post guides on reddit about how to play new games in split screen with Nucleus.
+These three started working together on making split-screen handlers for Nucleus Co-op.
+The SplitScreenDreams server started growing, and Talos91 would often post guides on reddit about how to play new games in split-screen with Nucleus.
 At the time of writing this (August 04.
-2021), SplitScreenDreams has made handlers for over 500 games, almost 400 of which are published on the hub, and downloadable from within the Nucleus Coop app.
-These handlers were made thanks to cooperation between almost 100 people, but the majority of the handlers, were made by co-creator of SplitScreenDreams, Talos91.
+2021), SplitScreenDreams has made handlers for over 500 games, 400+ of which are published on the hub, and downloadable from within the Nucleus Co-op app.
+These handlers were made thanks to co-operation among almost 100 people, but the majority of the handlers, were made by co-creator of SplitScreenDreams, Talos91.

 r-mach, the same guy who made the NucleusCoop.com website, joined the SplitScreenDreams Discord some time after Zerofox.
 He had heard someone talking about this mysterious "SplitScreenDreams" Discord server in the official Nucleus Co-op server, then called "Distro".
 When r-mach found out about the server he immediately wrote to Lucas explaining that someone had continued splitscreening games with Nucleus Co-op, and urged him to come back and see for himself.
 In the message he wrote "DUDE THERE'RE PEOPLE DOING AMAZING THINGS, LETS COME BACK IN!"
 Lucas didn't answer the message.